Butterfly Information

 As far as butterfly life - collectively for all butterfly species life is short.
 Depending on the species life can be from one week to one year, with the average life span of a butterfly being one month.
 Those butterflies that do live up to one year will likely go through a hibernation period or butterfly migration to warmer climates for winter.

-Although science studies animals to insects and beyond, butterflies are studied with a mystique that has fascinated the world for centuries.
+Butterflies have a mystique that has fascinated the world for centuries.
 So what's the mystery behind understanding these whimsically beautiful fluttering creatures so delicate in nature?
 This is where we begin.

-Holometabolous is a term to describe complete metamorphosis within four stages.
+is a term to describe complete metamorphosis within four stages.

 These four stages include the egg, larva, pupa and adult stage.
-Included in this category are butterflies and other insects such
+Included in this category are butterflies and other insects such as beetles, flies, ants and bees.

 Discussed are the facts about butterflies four stages of holometabolous.